Marc Garneau Collegiate Institute

 Marc Garneau Collegiate Institute, formerly known as Overlea Secondary School, is a high school in Toronto, Ontario, Canada within the North York area, and part of the Toronto District School Board.
 Until 1998, this school was part of the East York Board of Education.

 It is the host school of the Talented Offerings for Programs in the Sciences (TOPS) program, a math, science and English enrichment program.
-The TOPS Program was originally merit-based, but was turned into a Randomized Admissions program since September 2023.
+Admission to the TOPS Program was originally merit-based, but became a randomized system on September 2023.

 History

 Overlea Secondary School, the third high school in the former suburb of East York, opened its doors in September 1972 by the East York Board of Education with 250 students as one of the first open concept schools in Canada.
 On September 4, 1973 it had 400 pupils and 42 staff.
 On October 16, 1987, Overlea S.S. was renamed 'Marc Garneau Collegiate Institute' after Canada's first astronaut Marc Garneau, who regularly visits the school and its students.
 It hosts the TOPS program and has offered pilot courses in Earth and Space Science, Science Journalism, and Cisco Networking.
 The school was built in the jurisdiction within North York as opposed to East York.

 Valley Park Middle School is the main school that feeds students into MGCI but there are other schools as well such as Cosburn Middle School.

 In 1993, MGCI was honoured with the Roberta Bondar Science and Technology Award in recognition of the school's achievements in numerous student programs, particularly its Students for the Exploration and Development of Space chapter, which no longer exists.
 Renovations to the school in 1998 removed many of the open concept elements of the school's original design.

 On December 31, 1997, the EYBE was dissolved and Marc Garneau Collegiate became part of the new Toronto District School Board the following day.